Plan a Family Trip to Milford Sound

 Finally, another way to experience Milford Sound is on your own two feet.
 So tie up your’s and the kids’ hiking shoes and enjoy some of the short and easy walks around Milford Sound.

-On your way to Milford Sound, stop by the walks with a flat gradient that are stroller-accessible and offer stunning features of nature, such as the Lake Gunn Nature Walk.
+On your way to Milford Sound, stop by the walks with a flat gradient, that are stroller-accessible and offer stunning features of nature, such as the Lake Gunn Nature Walk.
 This 45-minute loop walk takes you through magnificent red beech forest to the shores of Lake Gunn with spectacular views of the surrounding mountains.
 The Mirror Lakes Walk (10 minutes loop) is an easy pitstop on the way to Milford Sound, a fully boarded walk showcasing a reflective lake and mountain views.
 The Chasm (20 minutes return) is also stroller-friendly, taking you over several footbridges to admire a chasm carved deep into the Cleddau River.
+[Update: The Chasm is closed due to flood damage – see the DOC website for the latest updates].

 And while not stroller-friendly, walks like the Lake Marian Falls Track (20 minutes return) is easy enough for kids to walk, taking you across a cool swingbridge to see a spectacular series of waterfalls.
 And easily accessed from the Milford Road, the Lake Mistletoe Track is a peaceful 45-minute return walk where you might be lucky to see New Zealand scaup (diving duck), frogs and other wetland wildlife.